 The Chase Sapphire Preferred is one of our favorite starter credit cards for its perks.

-Its big welcome bonus, excellent perks, and reasonably priced annual fee makes it a pretty attractive choice for both newbie and experienced credit card enthusiasts.
+Its big welcome bonus, excellent perks, and reasonably priced annual fee make it a pretty attractive choice for both newbie and experienced credit card enthusiasts.

 Not to mention, the Chase Sapphire Preferred allows you to transfer your points to other loyalty programs, like Singapore Airlines KrisFlyer or Marriot Bonvoy, at a 1:1 ratio.
 This means that you’ll have more flexibility and get more value when you redeem your Chase Ultimate Rewards points.